-5) To change the title for the whole document, go back to File > Properties > Description.
+5) To change the title for the whole document, go back to File > Properties and select the Description Tab.

 Fields are covered in detail in Chapter 14 (Working with Fields) in the Writer Guide.

 For more about headers and footers, see Chapter 4 (Formatting Pages) and Chapter 6 (Introduction to Styles) in the Writer Guide.